Trevor Moore (comedian): 2010s

 Moore released his debut album, Drunk Texts to Myself, on Comedy Central Records in March 2013.
 He directed and starred in complementary musical videos for the album, also produced by Comedy Central.
 The album has 12 tracks, including "Drunk Texts to Myself (featuring Reggie Watts)", "What About Mouthwash?", and "Founding Fathers Rap".
 Drunk Texts to Myself represented contradiction in society using a variety of musical forms, going from rap and metal to country and pop.
 He performed the album along with some friends on a tour around the U.S.

 Moore released his second album, High in Church, on Comedy Central on March 10, 2015.
 This album contained live and new songs.
-Unique songs included "Kitty History", a parable of conspiracy theories, "The Gays Got Married", a sardonic country song, and "The Ballad of Billy John", which explores the nature of malicious YouTube comments.
+Unique songs included "Kitty History", a parable about the US history, the Bush family and interest groups; "The Gays Got Married", a sardonic country song; and "The Ballad of Billy John", which explores the nature of malicious YouTube comments.
 He released his third album, The Story of Our Times, on Comedy Central on April 20, 2018.
 Unlike the previous album, there are no live renditions of previously released songs.
 The subject matter is varied, including the inanity of YouTube celebrities, reality television and Internet trolls.

-Moore made a miniseries with Brown called The Trevor Moore Show that consisted of three episodes and started airing on Comedy Central in August 2019.
-Moore was also the creator of the Disney Channel show Just Roll With It, which premiered in June 2019.
+Moore co-created the hidden-camera prank show Walk the Prank, which aired for three seasons on Disney XD from 2016 to 2018.
+Following the show's conclusion, he co-created the Disney Channel show Just Roll With It, which premiered in June 2019.
+In September 2019, he signed an overall development deal to write and produce programming for Disney television and video on demand services.

+In August 2019, Moore and Brown created The Trevor Moore Show, airing on Comedy Central.

 2020s

-During the COVID-19 pandemic, Moore hosted The Trevor Moore Quarantine Show on YouTube, which often involved a sketch with him and his dog, followed by a recorded live stream session with old WKUK cast members discussing random topics.
-He and the other members of The Whitest Kids U' Know created an animated film, Mars, which was in post-production at the time of his death in 2021.
+During the COVID-19 pandemic, Moore hosted The Trevor Moore Quarantine Show on YouTube, which consisted of homemade sketches with him and his dog, Porkchop, followed by interviews with his fellow WKUK cast members to discuss various topics, often pertaining to the pandemic.

+Moore and the other members of The Whitest Kids U' Know began streaming on Twitch during the pandemic in order to crowdfund their animated film, Mars, which was in post-production at the time of Moore's passing.
+The troupe began by releasing Buckerson & Meyers, a Dungeons & Dragons campaign recorded over Zoom and then uploaded regularly to their YouTube channel.

+The Twitch channel eventually diverged into multiple broadcasts across the week, each hosted by different members of the group, the most notable of the series being Self Suck Saturday.
+Moore also created Newsboyz, another live stream series airing on Friday evenings, co-hosted by Cregger.
+The two would discuss current world events and share personal anecdotes.
+The final episode of Newsboyz was filmed a couple of hours prior to his death.